On the linearity of lattices in affine buildings and ergodicity of the singular Cartan flow: Non-linearity of

-To simplify the notations, let $V={\bf G}/{\bf H}(k)$ and $L=N_{\bf G}({\bf H})/{\bf H}(k)$.
-Let $U=\LL(Y,V)$ be the set of measurable functions from $Y$ to $V$, with the topology of convergence in measure.
-Then the space $U$ is endowed with an action of $L$ by post-composition, and an action of $M$ by precomposition.
-By Theorem~\ref{thm:locallyclosed}, the $L$-orbits on $U$ are locally closed.
-The stabilizer in $L$ of any $f\in U$ is trivial.
-Hence, for every $f$, the map $L\to U$ mapping $l$ to $l.f$ is a homeomorphism.
+To simplify the notations we let $V={\bf G}/{\bf H}(k)$, $L=N_{\bf G}({\bf H})/{\bf H}(k)$ and $U=\LL(Y,V)$, that is $U$ is the set of classes of measurable functions from $Y$ to $V$, identified up to a.e. equality, with the topology of convergence in measure.
+We endow $U$ with the action of $L$ by post-composition, and the action of $M$ by precomposition.
+By the fact that $L$ acts freely on $V$, we get that $L$ acts freely on $U$ as well.
+Using Theorem~\ref{thm:locallyclosed}, \cite[Proposition~3.3.1]{Zimmerbook} gives that the $L$-action on $U$ has locally closed orbits\footnote{Actually, in \cite[Proposition~3.3.1]{Zimmerbook} it is assumed that $k$ is a local field of zero characteristic, as it relies on \cite[Theorem~3.1.3]{Zimmerbook}, but upon replacing \cite[Theorem~3.1.3]{Zimmerbook} with Theorem~\ref{thm:locallyclosed} the proof applies verbatim here as well.}.
+It follows that the $L$-orbit map $L\to U$, $l\mapsto l\circ \phi$ is a homeomorphism onto its image, $L\phi$.
+We let $\alpha:L\phi\to L$ be its inverse.